 Attendance issues have become a rampant problem in most workplaces.
 You may find some employees coming to work or attending meetings late, while others even fail to show up at all.
 Most of them end up being covered up by buddy punching.

 Moreover, most business owners fail to call out employees, maybe because they don’t want to be “that guy” in the company.
 However, lateness and extreme absenteeism without compelling reasons should not be tolerated.
 First of all, other employees will either lose morale or follow suit.
 The productivity of the company will also be affected.

-Timesheet fraud and buddy punching can be easily solved by effective methods such as using a biometric attendance system.
+Timesheet fraud and buddy punching can be easily solved by effective methods such as using a web and cloud based biometric attendance system.
 The employees will have no other option but to either attend work early or give a solid reason.

 It is also important to note that employees won’t take attendance issues seriously unless there are serious consequences to be suffered.
 In case such issues arise, you should start by raising your concerns by informing the individuals that you are aware.
 Their subsequent reaction should dictate where you make accommodations (if they have difficulties getting to work) or take it a notch higher (if the problem persists without any solid reason).

 You can also use a biometric time tracking system as a visitor management system to stay on top of any guest visitations your business may have and provide them with a smooth experience.

 Employee injuries and accidents top the list of a business owner’s worst nightmare.
 That is why every business should put more effort into promoting safety in a workplace, no matter the industry or department the business operates.

 Workplace safety begins when you supply your employees with the appropriate safety equipment; masks, goggles, gloves, etc. You should also see to it that the necessary security measures are also in place.